simplocms/docs/docs/theme/routing.md

 //
 //});
 ```
-A good approach is, when you will not remove this default source code, because this is convenient route group for definition of
+A good approach is, when you will not remove this default source code, because this is a convenient route group for definition of
 your routes.
-The route group already implements middleware `web` with namespace `Theme\Http\Controllers`, where are located
+The route group already implements the middleware `web` with the namespace `Theme\Http\Controllers`.
+All theme's controllers
-all themes' controllers in this namespace.
+are located under this namespace.

-**Remember**, when you want to use names of your routes from theme, then you need to prefix their names with `theme.`.
+> **Remember**, when you want to use names of your routes from a theme, then you need to prefix their names with `theme.`.
 For example,
-if you will want to get full url address to your route, then you have to call `route('theme.your_route_name')`.
+> if you want to get full url address to your route from a theme, then you must call `route('theme.your_route_name')`.